ABOUT SUMMIT JOURNAL

 Summit Journal is the official publication of AFIRE, the association for international real estate investors focused on commercial property in the United States.
 Readers stand at the intersection of real estate, institutional investing, data science, and economics.

-Published multiple times per year in digital and print formats, Summit features articles from AFIRE members and guest experts as an extension of the association’s mission to provide an essential forum for real estate investment thought leadership through research and analysis of real estate capital markets, cross-border issues, policy, demographics, technology trends, and management topics.
+Published quarterly in digital and print formats, the award-winning Summit features articles from AFIRE members and guest experts as an extension of the association’s mission to provide an essential forum for real estate investment thought leadership through research and analysis of real estate capital markets, cross-border issues, policy, demographics, technology trends, and management topics.

 All issues of Summit are published in English.
 The first issue was published in April 2019.